heistp/antler/README.md

 - add report type with standard output for each test:
   - node logs and system information
   - descriptive details for test
-  - time series and FCT plots, with navigation instructions
+  - time series and FCT plots, with navigation controls
   - tables of standard flow metrics: goodput, FCT, RTT distributions, etc
 - add support for setting arbitary sockopts
 - add configuration to simulate conversational stream protocols